Filip Vedral

 Filip Vedral (born 26 April 1997) is a Czech professional footballer who plays as a centre-back for Zbrojovka Brno.

-career
+Career

 Vysočina Jihlava

 Vedral came through the youth ranks of Vysočina Jihlava and made his senior debut with the club.
 Between 2017 and 2020, he had loan spells at HFK Olomouc, Slavoj Polná and FC Sellier & Bellot Vlašim.
 He played over 130 matches and scored 20 goals in the Czech National Football League, and extended his contract in 2021.
 He was also occasionally used as a striker.

 Vyškov

 In July 2024, Vedral joined MFK Vyškov on a permanent deal.
 He featured in 28 league matches, scored once and provided two assists, playing a key role in the promotion play-offs.
 He also captained the team in several matches.

 FC Zbrojovka Brno

 In mid‑June 2025, Vedral was announced as a new signing for Zbrojovka Brno on a multi-year deal.